nmattei/cmps3160/_projects/project1/README.md

 Submit the resulting .ipynb to [Canvas](https://tulane.instructure.com/)

 ## Grading Rubric
+* (10 Points) *Professionalism*: You have used both code comments and markdown cells to professionally and clearly document your work including having a clear and clean notebook; linking to resources and documents; and doing so with code that is reasonable and efficient.
+  * You should, using Markdown in your notebook, clearly label all parts of the project.. **Hint:** Copy this markdown into a notebook cells and *start from there!*.
 * Scrape Your Competitor's Data (10 pts)
   * Documentation and Markdown cells used appropriately.
   * Code is correct to achieve task.